Back to home | Ir a home

 Once you’ve collected all this audience research, you’re ready to inform new strategies.

-4) Identify new advertising opportunities
+4) Identify new advertising (and business) opportunities

 Use popular posts and comments from subreddits to inform the framing, writing, and formatting you use in your paid ads, web copy, and social content.